Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Acourtia wrightii

 FLOWERS: Heads are made up entirely of two-lipped florets - typically twelve or fewer.
 They are an appealing pink color and produce an exquisite perfume.

 PERENNIAL HERB: Woody crown just at and below soil line.
-Fresh growth in spring given good rains.
-Frequently growing beneath a desert tree, such as Foothill Palo Verde.
+Fresh growth is produced in spring given good rains.
+Frequently growing in the partial shade a desert tree, such as Foothills Palo Verde.

 LEAVES: Tough, alternate leaves are sharply serrated and clasp the stem.
 With return of desert drought by June the leaves turn conspicuous yellow-brown but remain attached to the stems/crown thus serving as a ‘Brown Foot’ to the tree beneath which the plant grows.

-FRUIT: A slender achene topped with an array of bristles.
+FRUIT: A slender achene topped with an array of fine bristles.

 RANGE: A common plant in the Sonoran Desert found in the foothills of mountains especially along the eastern flanks and hence into the Chihuahuan Desert.